Some remarks on hypergraph matching and the F\"{u}redi-Kahn-Seymour conjecture: Iterative rounding and our results

-Note that the original algorithm of \cite{chan} used identical discount factors everywhere, while ours can be different for each edge.
-We now show the algorithm will succeed in finding a high-weight matching, provided that the discount factors $g$ are good for $H$.

-\begin{proposition} Algorithm $\textsc{FindMatching}(H,g, w)$ runs in polynomial time.
-It either outputs ERROR or a matching of $H$.
+\begin{proposition} Algorithm $\textsc{FindMatching}(H,g, w)$ runs in polynomial time, and outputs either ERROR or a matching of $H$.
 In the former case, $g$ is not good for $H$.
 In the latter case, the matching $M$ satisfies

 where $w^*$ is the maximum weight of any fractional matching of $H$. \end{proposition} \begin{proof} Each iteration of \textsc{FindMatching} clearly runs in polynomial time.
-Each subproblem has its edge count reduced by one, so there are at most $m$ iterations in total.
-Since we only add $e$ to $M$ if $N(e) \cap M' = \emptyset$, the output $M$ is a matching.
+Each subproblem has its edge count reduced by one, so there are at most $|E|$ iterations in total.
+Since we only add $e$ to $M$ if $N(e) \cap M' = \emptyset$, the output $M$ is clearly a matching.
 We now show the two properties by induction on $|E|$.
 The base case where $E = \emptyset$ are clear in both cases.

-For the induction step, observe that if the algorithm reaches line 12, then clearly fractional matching $x$ is stuck for $g$.
-Otherwise, suppose that the recursive calls on hypergraph $H \setminus \{ e \}$ at line 2 or 6 terminates in ERROR.
+For the induction step, observe that if the algorithm reaches line 12, then the fractional matching $x$ is evidently stuck for $g$.
+Otherwise, suppose that the recursive call on hypergraph $H \setminus \{ e \}$ at line 2 or 7 terminates in ERROR.
 By induction hypothesis, there is a basic fractional matching $x'$ which is stuck for $g$ for some $H' = (V, E')$ with $E' \subseteq E \setminus \{e \}$; this shows the first claim.